Chesham Prep School, Chesham

 This rural co-ed prep school pulls off the near impossible - amazing results for both 11+ and next schools while retaining a village school vibe.

-Lovely leafy South Bucks – two miles south of Chesham and close to Berkhamsted – is the setting for this friendly co-ed, partially selective prep school for kids 3-13.
-Opened in 1938, it has made its home since 1940 in the Orchard Leigh house, an Edwardian home previously tenanted by Champneys, with a hotch potch of additional or reconfigured buildings as the school has grown to accommodate its 407 pupils – 176 girls and 231 boys.
+Lovely leafy South Bucks (two miles south of Chesham and close to Berkhamsted) is the setting for this friendly co-ed, partially selective prep school for kids 3-13.
+Opened in 1938, its home since 1940 has been Orchard Leigh house, an Edwardian home previously tenanted by Champneys (the school began life in the upstairs room of the local Conservative Club!).
+Chesham has since added a hotch-potch of additional or reconfigured buildings as it has grown to accommodate its 399 pupils – 189 girls and 209 boys.

-From the country roadside the school looks attractive but relatively compact – only when you see the fields at the back do you realise the extent of the grounds – the 7 acres of fields feel a lot bigger with all that countryside surrounding them.
+From the country roadside the school looks attractive but relatively compact – only when you see the fields at the back do you realise the extent of the grounds.
+And the 7 acres of school fields feel a lot bigger with all that countryside surrounding them.

 Jonathan Beale (above) taught both maths and PE at the school for almost 20 years before taking up the role of Head in Sept 17.
-I haven’t met him personally so can’t offer an opinion on his management style but he’s recently introduced Growth Mindset initiatives to the school, to encourage the children to take risks and to persevere when they get stuck.
-I’ll nobble him personally next time I’m at the school, I promise.
+I haven’t met him personally so can’t offer an opinion on his management style but since his tenure began he’s introduced Growth Mindset initiatives as well as the afore-mentioned Creative Curriculum, alongside his bold bricks and mortar ambitions.

 Nursery and Reception classes are housed in the Early Years Building.
 The nursery has 1:5 ratios and maximum classes of 20, with Reception classes hitting a maximum 20 (as per the rest of the school).
 There’s a sweet, safe EYFS playground and a pirate ship climbing frame specifically for littlies.

 As integral to a prep school offering as manners and scholarships.
-At CPS you can drop off your kids from nursery onwards from 8am and collect at 6pm for a variety of before and after school clubs.
-There are currently four school bus routes – Little Chalfont/Amersham/Chesham, Great Missenden, Wendover/Choleysbury and Tring/Berkhamsted.
+At CPS you can drop off your kids from nursery onwards from 8am (soon to be moved to 7.30am) and collect at 6pm for a variety of before and after school clubs.
+There are currently four school bus routes – Little Chalfont/ Amersham/ Chesham, Great Missenden, Wendover/ Choleysbury and Tring/ Berkhamsted.

 Is it quirky that a high-achieving prep school can feel so much like a traditional village school?
 I really liked the friendly, low-key vibe, quite refreshing amongst all the striving we put our kids through.
 The PE curriculum includes trendy sports like lacrosse and girls football amongst its more traditional pursuits which sounds like fun for the kids with parkour and fencing as extra-curricular activities.